lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Rule IDs are sent by the compression function in one side and are received for the decompression function in the other side.
 In SCHC C/D, the Rule IDs are specific to the Context related to one Dev.
 Hence, multiple Dev instances, which refer to different header compression Contexts, MAY reuse the same Rule ID for different Rules.
-On the network side, in order to identify the correct Rule to be applied, the SCHC Decompressor needs to associate the Rule ID with the Dev identifier.
+On the Network infrastructure side, in order to identify the correct Rule to be applied, the SCHC Decompressor needs to associate the Rule ID with the Dev identifier.
-Similarly, the SCHC Compressor on the network side first identifies the destination Dev before looking for the appropriate compression Rule (and associated Rule ID) in the Context of that Dev.
+Similarly, the SCHC Compressor on the Network infrastructure side first identifies the destination Dev before looking for the appropriate compression Rule (and associated Rule ID) in the Context of that Dev.

 ## Packet processing {#PProcessing}